Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum blossoming and Post quantum de Casteljau algorithms

 implies both

 and

-The diagram represents the symmetry and multiaffinity character while at same time also make the case for multiplication and $(p,q)$-blossoming both.
-Therefore this multiplicative representation for the $(p,q)$-blossom seems to be natural.
-Due to similarity between multiplication and $(p,q)$-blossoming, identities corresponding to multiplication expect to give an analogous identities for the $(p,q)$-blossom.
-(See [18] for more explanations to this multiplicative notation.)\\
+The diagram represents the symmetry and multiaffinity character while at same time also make the case for multiplication and post quantum blossoming both.
+Therefore this multiplicative representation for the post quantum blossom seems to be natural.
+Due to similarity between multiplication and post quantum blossoming, identities corresponding to multiplication expect to give an analogous identities for the post quantum blossom.\\